emmt/FITSHeaders.jl/README.md

 card.value() -> val::Union{Bool,Int64,Float64,ComplexF64,String,Nothing,Missing}
 ```

-but such a call is not *type-stable* as indicated by the type assertion with an
+but such a call is not *type-stable* as indicated by the union `Union{...}` in
-`Union{...}` above.
-For a type-stable result, the card value can be converted
+the above type assertion.
+For a type-stable result, the card value can be
-to a given data type `T`:
+converted to a given data type `T`:

 ``` julia
 card.value(T)